Politics of memory: Russia

 The history in Russia has been highly politicized since the times of the Soviet Union. in the 2000s Vladimir Putin's regime undertook a new revision of history under the pretext of the defense of the national past against the alleged slanderers.
-As a first step of this defense was the establishment of the commission to handle "the attempts to falsify history to the detriment of Russia’s interests" in May 2009.
+As a first step of this defense was the establishment of the commission to handle "the attempts to falsify history to the detriment of Russia's interests" in May 2009.

 The central topic of the new "history politics" has become World War II.

 The 2018 book of Mariëlle Wijermars Memory Politics in Contemporary Russia Television, Cinema and the State analyses the effects of various actors, such as the government, the Russian Orthodox Church, cultural figures, and radical thinkers, such as Aleksandr Dugin, on Russian memory politics, and its usage in legitimizing the government and discrediting the opposition.

+Sudan

+During the Islamic rule of Omar al-Bashir from 1989 until 2019, women and their bodies played a central role in the Sudanese state's efforts to reshape collective memory.
+Sondra Hale highlights how Sudanese women in conflict zones resist those efforts through "memory work", which becomes a form of resistance against state narratives and the erasure of their roles in historical events.
+Hale's work demonstrates how marginalized groups actively reclaim their own versions of the past, challenge dominant interpretations and demanding recognition.

 Ukraine

+Andrew Wilson notes of the moment of Ukrainian independence in 1991: "There were no real fireworks, no national martyrs, and no real liberation mythology to sustain Ukrainian independence in more difficult times", arguing that liberation myths that Ukraine did have from 1917-1920 and the 1940s were divisive.

-According to historian Georgiy Kasianov, the Ukrainian Institute of National Memory from 2015 was under control of Ukrainian nationalist forces.
+According to political scientist and historian Georgiy Kasianov, nationalist memory politics was a local phenomenon in Ukraine in the 1990s, being popularised to a greater extent in the 2000s.
+Kasianov asserts that after the Revolution of Dignity in 2014, the nationalist memory narrative became an integral part of a "national heroic myth" aimed at mobilising against Russian aggression with the Ukrainian Institute of National Memory being under the control of nationalist forces from 2015 until 2019.